networknt/light-doc/content/concern/client.md

 DNS.2 = service_id2
 ```

 2. add service IDs to trustedNames in `client.yml`.
-Service IDs can be separated into multiple groups if needed and there is no specifical contraints on group names.
+Service IDs can be separated into multiple groups if needed and any group name can be used (as long as it is a valid yml map key).
+Mutliple service IDs in a group should be delimited by comma.
 ```
 tls:
   verifyHostname: true